shajra/haskell-tags-nix/doc/nix.md

 The following result is returned by our prior execution of `nix search --no-cache --file .`:

-We can see that a package named "nix-haskell-tags" can be accessed with the "nix-haskell-tags-exe" attribute path in the Nix expression in the project root's `default.nix`.
-This package provides the executable `nix-haskell-tags`.
+We can see that a package named "nix-haskell-tags" can be accessed with the `nix-haskell-tags-exe` attribute path in the Nix expression in the project root's `default.nix`.
+Not shown in the search results above, this package happens to provide the executable `nix-haskell-tags`.

 We can build this package with `nix build` from the project root: